shs12345/DumbTelegramBot/README.md

 # DumbTelegramBot
 This is dumb telegram bot's written in PowerShell
-The only thing the bot can do is send message for recipient
+The only thing the bot can do is sending a message for recipient